The Foreign Investment Regulation Review: Ireland

 The following transactions structures are commonly used by foreign investors establishing a presence in Ireland.

-The main advantage of the private limited company is that shareholder liability is limited to the amount paid for its shares in the company.
-A company can be incorporated in Ireland within five working days.
-In addition, all companies must have a registered address in Ireland.
-An LTD must have at least one director and a separate secretary.
-An LTD has no objects clause and therefore has unlimited corporate capacity once acting within the law.
+The main advantage of the private limited company is that shareholder liability is limited to the amount unpaid on the shares in the company.
+A company can be incorporated within five working days.
+All companies must have an Irish registered address.
+An LTD has unlimited corporate capacity once acting within the law.
 Generally speaking, at least one director must be resident in the EEA unless an insurance bond is put in place.
-Other company types require an objects clause, but a third party dealing in good faith with the company will not be prejudiced if the company exceeds its corporate capacity.
+All company types can be incorporated with a single shareholder.

 ii Acquisition of assets and companies

-A foreign investor may also acquire an existing Irish company or acquire the business and assets of an existing Irish company.
+A foreign investor may acquire an existing Irish company or acquire the business and assets of an existing Irish company.